www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] A no-code editor would be interesting for something interactive like crisis network (Cin), where a program also represents a GUI for interacting with the world.
 * [ ] Note that initial no-code editor was a feature creep.
-* [ ] Use monospace fonts, in order to have consistent nice formatting in the code editor's default example.
-  Currently, some span styles are overwritten by the `basic.css`.
-    * [ ] Try adjusting this via a CodeMirror config: https://discuss.codemirror.net/t/changing-the-font-size-of-cm6/2935/5
-* [ ] Test EditorProcessor via none integration test, that uses less infrastructure.
 * [ ] Preserver no-code editor UI code,
   as this may actually be useful in the future for interactive problems or as a general programming language based form UI.
-* [ ] Consolidate `net.splitcells.gel.editor.lang`.
 * [ ] User session management has to be done via `Dem#config` which also basically deprecates AccessControl.
-* [ ] Improve news feed of live server.
 * [ ] Create help command in editor, in order to access function call doc without closing the current editor and thereby loosing its content.
-* [ ] Move ColloquiumPlanningTest of `net.splitcells.gel.ext` to editor project.
-    * [ ] Used editor for testing.
-    * [ ] Use Geal code for testing.
 * [ ] Ensure that all constraint types and raters are usable in the Geal.
     * [ ] Decide and note on relationship between Query and Editor.
-* [ ] Add background box to section titles in menu.
-* [ ] Improve styling of news.
-* [ ] Consider making distinction between hard and soft constraints.
 * [ ] Add link to editor at `Introduction to the Generic Allocator`.
-* [ ] Delete data fields, that do not exist anymore, because i.e. the argument of a importCsvData call was changed.
-* [ ] Add to `Constraint Rating Report` the info, if the solution is complete or not.
-* [ ] Consider nesting main editor menu for fields with the same prefix as the solution.
-* [ ] When submitting an optimization with a solution in the editor, this solution should be used as a starting point.
 * [ ] Manage runtime checks in production more effectively.
     * [ ] Show warning in editor, if runtime checks are enabled.
     * [ ] Consider fast alternative runtime checks for checks that have very little effect.
+    * [ ] Consider disabling solution history for an additional speed up.
 # Done Tasks
+* [o] When submitting an optimization with a solution in the editor, this solution should be used as a starting point. -> This is feature creep.
+* [o] Consider nesting main editor menu for fields with the same prefix as the solution. -> This is feature creep.
+* [x] Add to `Constraint Rating Report` the info, if the solution is complete or not.
+* [o] Consider making distinction between hard and soft constraints. -> This is feature creep.
+* [o] Improve styling of news. -> This is not a great priority in this task.
+* [x] Add background box to section titles in menu.
+* [x] Move ColloquiumPlanningTest of `net.splitcells.gel.ext` to editor project.
+    * [x] Used editor for testing.
+    * [x] Use Geal code for testing.
+* [x] Improve news feed of live server.
+* [x] Consolidate `net.splitcells.gel.editor.lang`.
+* [x] Test EditorProcessor via none integration test, that uses less infrastructure.
+* [x] Use monospace fonts, in order to have consistent nice formatting in the code editor's default example.
+  Currently, some span styles are overwritten by the `basic.css`. -> `basic.css` was extended and works good enough.
+    * [o] Try adjusting this via a CodeMirror config: https://discuss.codemirror.net/t/changing-the-font-size-of-cm6/2935/5
+* [x] Delete old Gel editor domain language.
+* [x] The Gel editor CSV import and output is not working. -> It seems to be working.
 * [x] The editor needs an optimization progress field, that is updated continuously, as otherwise it is hard for the user understand the situation of long-running optimization.
     * [x] Do not use constant user session for things like anonymous, as it makes things more complicated.
     * [x] Define a life cycle id for a user session.